DTJustice/dispute-resolution-demo/README.md

 - `form` contains arrays of options to populate the select lists
 - each item in the option arrays follows the simple format: `{ label: text, value: text }`
 - `have` options are hardcoded in the view template in order to control the ranking
+- additional boolean values in `story` are provided to assist with conditionals in handlebars templates.
+For example, if the URL contains `with=a neighbour"` then these 2 properties will be present: `{ "with": "a neighbour", "with_a_neighbour": true }`
+- council value will be available if it was present in the URL.

 ![Diagram of form options for 'have' question](/docs/form-q1-have.png)
 ![Diagram of form options for 'with' question](/docs/form-q2-with.png)